List of Fablehaven characters: Major characters

-A prisoner in the Living Mirage dungeon who befriends Seth and Kendra during their separate stays in the prison.
-Later is revealed that he's a unicorn in human form.
-He's stuck in human form because of the loss of his third horn, which was crafted into the Font of Immortality, one of the secret artifacts.
+Bracken is a prisoner in the Living Mirage dungeon who befriends Seth and Kendra during their separate stays in the prison.
+He is later revealed to be a unicorn in human form.
+He is stuck in human form because of the loss of his third horn, which was crafted into the Font of Immortality, one of the secret artifacts.
 With Kendra, Warren, and Raxtus he escapes Living Mirage and travels with them across the globe in an attempt to protect the Eternals, the final impediment to the Society opening the Demon Prison.